Why So Many Blogs and Books Utterly and Completely Fail!

 Now, I’m not saying you should throw caution to the wind and not make your work presentable.
 Having your work proof read and cleaned up so that it’s not totally annoying to read is still the right thing to do.

 What I am saying is loosen up and stop being so hard on yourself and your writing.
+Don’t let Writer’s Doubt take over.
+No, you really don’t want to do that.

 Here’s my advice, take a break from reading about how to write better and go write without worrying about perfection and approval.
 Just write.
 Let go.